 “This book makes a worthy contribution to philosophy in general and Catholic theology in particular.
 Aaron Pidel adeptly explains in clear language Erich Przywara’s complex but innovative metaphysics of analogy.” —Stephen Fields, S.J., author of Analogies of Transcendence

-“As Erich Przywara was arguably the best Catholic mind of the twentieth century, such a book makes an original and essential contribution to the Church’s self-understanding.” —Graham McAleer, author of Erich Przywara and Postmodern Natural Law
+“As Erich Przywara was arguably the best Catholic mind of the twentieth century, Church of the Ever Greater God makes an original and essential contribution to the Church’s self-understanding.” —Graham McAleer, author of Erich Przywara and Postmodern Natural Law

 "This book is the first major study of Przywara’s ecclesiology in English.
 It is recommended not only for those who study Przywara but for any serious reader who is concerned with the future of the Roman Catholic Church." —The Way

 "Church of the Ever Greater God is a beautifully written and impressively thorough work that not only highlights the salience of Erich Przywara for contemporary theology but also establishes Pidel as an emerging figure in the field." —The Heythrop Journal